Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 }
 ```

-We already discussed #this in § 17.9.
-In § 22.5 we discovered #bake_arguments, where you can bake in the value of a parameter at compile time.
-There is also  a **#bake_constants** directive, where you can bake in a polymorphic type with a concrete type.
 Line (1) presents a very simple polymorphic function `printer`.
 Line (2) defines a polymorphic struct with generic T and N. Field `pointer` points to itself with #this.
-WHat is new is that this struct contains a proc, which bakes in the #this (which is Polymorphic_Struct) into printer.
+What is new is that this struct contains a proc, which bakes in the #this (which is Polymorphic_Struct) into printer.
 In line (4), we declare an instance of Polymorphic_Struct, with T == float and N == 3; we do the same in (5) for T == string and N == 2.
 We print these out in line (6).
 In line (7), we call proc on p0 with p0.proc, and give it p0 as parameter; this means T becomes the type of #this, which is here p0.
 This call to printer prints out p0.
 The same goes for `p1.proc(p1);`